Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Interference measure in localized QW

-Discrete-time QW are known to interfere in both, coin and position Hilbert space during evolution and entangle the two Hilbert space.
-In this section we will try to quantify the role of interference as an effective resource to obtain the localised states in QW.
-For this we calculate the amount of interference generated by different localised QW and identify the contribution of interference that leads to strongly localised states.
+QWs are known to interfere in position Hilbert space during the evolution and entangle the coin and position Hilbert space.
+Here we will try to quantify the role of interference in the localized states of QW.
+For this we calculate the amount of interference generated by different localized QW and identify the contribution of interference that leads to strongly localized states.

-Fig.\,\ref{fig2}-(b) shows the total amount of interference in complete Hilbert space $H = H_c \otimes H_p$ for HQW and disorder induced localisations, SQW and TQW.
-When the interference measure in Hilbert space $H= H_c \otimes H_p$ is compared to the interference measure in position and particle space separately as shown in Fig.\,\ref{fig3}-(a) and Fig.\,\ref{fig3}-(b), respectively, we see that total amount of interference is mostly dominated by the interference in the position space with some signature of interference in particle space.
-This measure of interference on a complete system does not give us any information of the interference in coin (particle) Hilbert space and position Hilbert space separately.
-That can be obtained by tracing out one of the Hilbert space from complete system and measuring the interference.
+Since for interference, system has to be coherent therefore Fig.\,\ref{fig2} shows the quantum coherence in complete Hilbert space $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$ for HQW and disorder induced localizations, SQW and TQW.
+When the coherence measure in Hilbert space $\mathcal{H}= \mathcal{H}_c \otimes \mathcal{H}_p$ is compared to the coherence measure in position and coin space separately as shown in Fig.\,\ref{fig3}, we see that the trend of complete coherence is mostly dominated by the coherence in the position space with some signature of coherence in coin space.
+The coherence in complete Hilbert space does not give any information of the coherence in coin Hilbert space.